Para-athletics classification: Governance

 Classification is handled by the International Paralympic Committee, with classification spelled in the IPC Athletics Classification Handbook.
 While CP-ISRA has an interest in the sport because it is open to people with cerebral palsy, it is not governed by them.
 In 1983, the rules for this sport and approval for classification was done by the International Amateur Athletics Federation.
-At the 1992 Games, athletics classification was governed by four different sporting bodies including the IBSA, ISOD, ISMWSF and the CP-ISRA.
+At the 1992 Summer Games, athletics classification was governed by four different sporting bodies including the IBSA, ISOD, ISMWSF and the CP-ISRA.

 Eligibility

-As of 2012, people with physical, vision and intellectual disabilities are eligible to compete in this sport.
+As of 2012, people with physical, vision, and intellectual disabilities are eligible to compete in this sport.

 History

 The classification for this sport was created during the 1940s and for much of its early history was a medical condition based classification system.
 An example of classification in this period was L2 SCI, which was for competitors who had normal functioning except for lower limb paralysis.
 These competitors would not compete in wheelchair races against double above the knee amputees because, while their functional disabilities were similar, their medical conditions were not.
 The first wheelchair races took place by 1952 at the Stoke Mandeville Hospital.
 By 1955, Germans had realised there was a need for classification in athletics event because it was systematically unfair to insist a double leg above the knee amputee compete against able bodied athletes in events like the shot put.

 In 1964, the International Sport Organization for the Disabled (ISOD) was created.
 They created the first formal classification system, which had 27 classes.
 This was reduced to 12 classes for the 1976 Summer Paralympics and was further reduced to nine classes for the 1992 Summer Paralympics.
 During the late 1960s and early 1970s, the classification system, set up as a series of "handicaps", was seen as problematic because in an effort to clearly describe a disability and promote fairness, the number of classifications made the organisation of competitive events difficult.
 There were too few people in a classification to the point where an international event for people with disabilities said "1000 competitors = 1000 winners."
 There were some exceptions to this in classes like double leg paralysis as a result of brain or spinal injury and single leg amputations.

 In 1983, classification for cerebral palsy competitors in this sport was done by the Cerebral Palsy International Sports and Recreation Association (CP-ISRA).
 There were five cerebral palsy classifications.
 That year, 80 to 85% of all competitors with cerebral palsy competed in the same classification.
 There was separate classification for track events and field events.
 Class 2 competitors would compete in the 20 metre race using arm propulsion, 60 metre race using leg propulsion, 200 metre race using leg propulsion and the 3 x 60 metre shuttle relay event, which required 3 competitors from class 2 and 3 of which one had to be a class 2 competitor.
-In field events, competitors could compete in the medicine ball thrust, the kick ball event, the club throw event and the shot put.
+In field events, competitors could compete in the medicine ball thrust, the kickball event, the club throw event and the shot put.